hpcdb/DfAdapter/README.md

 # DfAdapter

-DfAdapter is a light-weight tool that register user steering data when users adapt a dataflow online (while it is in execution), relates with other data of interest and makes the provenance database available for online analytical queries.
+DfAdapter is a light-weight tool that tracks provenance of user steering actions when users adapt a dataflow online (while it is in execution), relates with data of interest and makes the provenance database available for online analytical queries.

 # Contents